- This event has passed.

 October 25 @ 12:00 pm - 1:00 pm EDT

 The Anne Klibanski Visiting Lecture Series was created to support and advance the careers of women.
-These lectures bring together faculty from institutions that have hosted Anne Klibanski Scholars to present on their expertise, either alone or in tandem with an Anne Klibanski Scholar.
+These lectures offer the opportunity for women faculty from outside institutions that have hosted Anne Klibanski Scholars to present on their expertise, either alone or in tandem with an Anne Klibanski Scholar.

 Upon completion of this activity, participants were able to:

 - Improve awareness of common trauma disorders and risk factors across the lifespan for developing trauma disorders

 - Have the efficacy in awareness and use of clinical tools to assess for trauma-related disorders

 - Increase their awareness for resources to improve one’s own level of trauma-informed care with this population